A man works on laptop near a cafe window.

 What are pending charges?

 A pending charge is one that has yet to post to your credit card account balance.
-You can think of a pending charge as a hold.
+You might think of a pending charge as a hold.
 You hold on to a certain amount of credit on your credit card until the transaction goes through.

-What if there's an unknown charge?
+What if there's an unrecognized charge?

 Report a fraudulent charge